I (Colin, G8TMV) currently live just south of Cambridge

 My main hobby is Amateur (Ham) Radio and most of this site is about my radio related activities and the things I've built or collected.
 I'm a member of the Radio Society of Great Britain, (RSGB) and also do volunteer work for them as Deputy Regional Manager for Cambridgeshire and as a QSL bureau sub-manager for the G1 and G2 callsign series.

 A page showing information about my Steve Weber, KD1JV designed ATS3B (a low power CW transceiver) which I built from a kit and the hardware and software modifications I've made to it is here.

 Some information about my CTCSS tone encoder design is here.
 I designed and built this because I wanted to add CTCSS tone encoding to my Kenwood TS-790E so it could be used on my local repeaters.
 Since I had several spare boards I offered them to other Hams who wanted to do a similar modification and I've now sold in excess of 500.

 I spend some of my amateur radio time helping hew people study for their licence exams, as part of the training the candidates have to do various practical exercises.
 For the Intermediate exam a practical was required including a construction project is required and together with my local Radio Club I produced a suitable kit.
 Information about the Intermediate VFO project is here.
-Unfortunately some of the parts are now getting expensive or difficult to obtain so it is likely that I will have to retire the VFO kit and replace it with something else.
+Unfortunately some of the parts are now getting expensive or difficult to obtain so I have had to retire the VFO kit and will eventually replace it with something else.

 One more recent project is a system for remotely controlling antennas.
 Some information on the early development is here.